-We could raise our ratings over the next two years if the FNFA's lengthening track record of lending to the First Nations sector led to a stronger business profile or stronger self-generated income, eliminating the authority's ongoing dependence on the federal government and improving its stand-alone credit profile (SACP).
-As well, we could raise the ratings if we were to revise the likelihood of extraordinary support from the federal government to high or greater because of the increased importance of the FNFA's public policy role or strong direction by the federal government in the authority's strategy development and day-to-day operations.
+On the other hand, we could raise our ratings over the next two years if FNFA's growing loan book leads to the authority financing a substantial portion of the First Nations sector's funding needs and a lengthening record of fulfilling its public policy mandate of lending to the sector in Canada and if higher net income materially reduces the authority's ongoing dependence on the federal government.
+As well, we could raise our ratings if we were to revise the likelihood of extraordinary support from the federal government to high or greater because of the increased importance of the FNFA's public policy role or strong direction by the federal government in the authority's strategy development and day-to-day operations.